Arthur Andrew Cipriani: Early life

 Arthur Andrew Cipriani was born in Port of Spain, Trinidad, in 1875 one of three sons of Albert Henry Cipriani, a planter from Santa Cruz.
 The Cipriani family were a White Trinidadian family of Corsican descent.
 In his biography, author and historian C. L. R. James describes the Cipriani family as "closely related" to the Bonaparte family.
 Cipriani's father died when he was very young, and after the death of his mother from typhoid fever when he was six, he was raised by his paternal aunt.
 He attended St. Mary's College in Port of Spain between the ages of seven and 16.

 After leaving school, Cipriani tuned down the opportunity to train as a veterinarian.
-Instead, he to work as a jockey and racehorse trainer, and was elected secretary of the Trinidad Breeders' Association.
-In addition, he was worked on the cocoa estates belonging to relatives and family friends.
+Instead, he chose to work as a jockey and racehorse trainer, and was elected secretary of the Trinidad Breeders' Association.
+In addition, he worked on the cocoa estates belonging to relatives and family friends.